ebnerlena/advanced_multivariate_analysis/notes.md

 - risk of extrapolation: when X and Z are strongly correlated using a replaced version f(X,Z') the support could be much larger than the support of (X,Z)

-**extrapolation** involves making predictions for input values that extend beyond the range of the training data
+**extrapolation** involves making predictions for input values that extend beyond the range of the training data, assumes continuity

 **Concept of permutations**:
 To replace the values of Z in the test set by “perturbed” values of them, which are independent of the response variable Y , given the other explanatory variables X